cscart/docs/en/upgrade/upgrade_process.rst

 * Check the data in the administration panel: products, orders, etc.

 .. meta::
-   :description: How to upgrade a CS-Cart store or Multi-Vendor marketplace via the built-in Upgrade Center; what to do before, during, and after the upgrade.
+   :description: Upgrade CS-Cart or Multi-Vendor software via the built-in Upgrade Center.
+Learn what to do before, during, and after the upgrade.